GunnerLab/mcce4_tutorial/docs/guide/Em_calculation.md

 ## Background

-Cytochrome c is a small protein that transports electrons in mitochondria to facilitate the synthesis of ATP.
+**Cytochrome c** is a small protein that transports electrons in mitochondria to facilitate the synthesis of ATP.
 Its redox potential plays an important role in its function.
-The regulation of the Cytochrome C redox potential can be explained by Continuum Electrostatic analysis.
+The regulation of the cytochrome c redox potential can be explained by **continuum electrostatic analysis**.

-Junjun Mao, Karin Hauser, and M. R. Gunner, How Cytochromes with Different Folds Control Heme Redox Potentials, Biochemistry 2003, 42, 33, 9829–9840
+> **Reference:** Junjun Mao, Karin Hauser, and M. R. Gunner, *How Cytochromes with Different Folds Control Heme Redox Potentials*, **Biochemistry** 2003, 42(33), 9829–9840.

-Cytochrome C from E. Caballus (PDB ID 1AKK) has an experimental Em of 260 mV.
+Cytochrome c from *E. caballus* (**PDB ID: [1AKK](https://www.rcsb.org/structure/1AKK)**) has an **experimental Em of 260 mV**.

+---

-Prepare the calculation
+## Prepare the Calculation

-After the program is installed and execution path is configured (see link for details), make a working directory and go to the working directory.
-MCCE will generate intermediate files and result files in the current directory, so it's best to prepare one directory for calculation on one structure.
+After MCCE is installed and your execution path is configured (see [installation guide]), prepare a working directory for the calculation.
+MCCE generates intermediate and result files in the **current directory**, so it is best to create one dedicated directory for each structure.
 ```
 mkdir 1akk
 cd 1akk